cereda/fedora-postinstall/README.md

 These are some packages I like to install in most of my Fedora machines.
 Use them at your own risk!

-1. Lilypond and Frescobaldi for writing sheet music.
-The former is the actual engraver, the latter is a nice editor for such files.
+1. Editors in general.
+Note that `vim` and `neovim` are the typical command line editors (I omited `emacs` since I do not use it, and `nano` because, from Fedora 33 on, it is set as the default editor).
+Memorable mentions: Leafpad (`leafpad`), a lightweight editor, and TeXworks (`texworks`), one of the best TeX editors out there.

     ```bash
-    $ sudo dnf install lilypond frescobaldi
+    $ sudo dnf install vim neovim
     ```

-2. Timidity for playing MIDI files.
-I also included the corresponding multimedia codec for use in other applications.
+2. MPV as a multimedia player.
+I also set it as my default multimedia player in the system configuration.
+Memorable mentions: FFmpeg (`ffmpeg`) and Lame (`lame`) for conversion.

     ```bash
-    $ sudo dnf install timidity++ \
+    $ sudo dnf install mpv
-    gstreamer1-plugins-bad-free-fluidsynth
     ```

-3. MPV as a multimedia player, and FFmpeg and Lame for conversion.
-I also set MPV as my default multimedia player in the system configuration.
+3. Some useful command line archiving tools.
+Of course, `zip` and `tar` are already available out of the box, but it is quite convenient to have support for other archive formats, specially `rar` and `7z` files.

     ```bash
-    $ sudo dnf install mpv ffmpeg lame
+    $ sudo dnf install p7zip p7zip-plugins unrar
     ```

-4. Some useful command line archiving tools.
-Of course, `zip` and `tar` are already available out of the box, but it is quite convenient to have support for other archive formats, specially `rar` files.
+4. The Lilypond engraver for writing sheet music.
+Memorable mentions: Frescobaldi (`frescobaldi`).

     ```bash
-    $ sudo dnf install p7zip p7zip-plugins unrar
+    $ sudo dnf install lilypond
     ```

-5. Editors in general.
-Note that `vim`, `emacs` and `nano` are the typical command line editors.
-I included Leafpad as it is a very lightweight editor, and TeXworks as it is one of the nicest TeX editors out there.
+5. Timidity for playing MIDI files.
+Include the `gstreamer1-plugins-bad-free-fluidsynth` multimedia codec for use in other applications.

     ```bash
-    $ sudo dnf install vim emacs leafpad nano texworks
+    $ sudo dnf install timidity++
     ```

 6. Graphic design editors and utilities.
 Inkscape and GIMP are graphical applications, while Potrace and ImageMagick are command line utilities.

     ```bash
     $ sudo dnf install inkscape gimp potrace ImageMagick
-    ```

-7. Backgrounds for the current release of Fedora.
-I highly recommend the abstract ones, as they look awesome!

-    ```bash
-    $ sudo dnf install f$(rpm -E %fedora)-backgrounds \
-    f$(rpm -E %fedora)-backgrounds-base \
-    f$(rpm -E %fedora)-backgrounds-gnome \
-    f$(rpm -E %fedora)-backgrounds-animated \
-    f$(rpm -E %fedora)-backgrounds-extras-base \
-    f$(rpm -E %fedora)-backgrounds-extras-gnome
     ```

 8. The latest Java virtual machine.
 Be mindful that the default Java commands might not resolve to this version, so make sure to update the symbolic links with the `update-alternatives` tool.